mendhak/gpslogger/README.md

 The project is based on the new [Android build system](http://tools.android.com/tech-docs/new-build-system/user-guide) plugin for Gradle.
 Feel free to adopt and document your own OS and IDEs.
-These instructions are for Ubuntu Linux with IntelliJ 13.1.2 onwards.
+These instructions are for Ubuntu Linux with IntelliJ IDEA.

 ### Set up your Android Development Environment